ganeshsg8/AvailabilityTask/README.md

 localhost:8808/index
 ```
 ##Note
-End Users are not created as not mentioned to create in assignement hence a hardcore userId is available in frontend to work with
+End Users are not created as not mentioned to create in assignment hence a hardcore userId is available in frontend to work with